 What room in the house isn’t made better with a couple of plants?
 For a sunroom, which is specifically intended to give you some outdoor benefits while letting you stay inside, plants are more than a good idea, they’re an absolute must.

 Adding plants to your sunroom decor does more than make it look nice.
 It’s one of the best ways to enhance the health benefits of the space.
 Plants are known to offer a plethora of health boons.
 A little research will help you find the plants that best suit your health goals, whether it’s relaxation from aromatherapy or from having the right smile-inducing shade of flowers.
 And if your thumb isn’t exactly green, don’t fret.
 There are a number of online services dedicated to helping you find gorgeous plants that require as much or as little care as you’re able to provide.

 The last thing to consider when designing your sunroom is how it fits in with the rest of your home.
 Depending on your personal aesthetic, you can make it a space all its own with a design that feels like a complete escape from the rest of the home.
 Or, if you enjoy the serenity of your sunroom, you might want to look for ways to extend it further into the house.

 The built-in sunroom in this home doubles as an expanded entryway, making it the first space the owner or guests encounter as they enter.
 The serene minimalism of the sunroom extends into the living room through the continuation of the white, brown, and blue color palette.
 Even as the furnishings themselves become more ornate, the shared color scheme keeps the rooms linked and feeling seamlessly connected.

-When you’re designing, building, and decorating your new sunroom, be sure to keep it protected with Progressive.
+When you’re designing, building, and decorating your new sunroom, be sure to keep it protected with homeowners insurance from Progressive.